Contracts

 -

-Tier 1 contracts: Contracts created for a distributor are base contracts.
-Pricing terms and billing rules defined in a base contract apply to all linked downstream tenants, including resellers (Tier 2) and end customers (Tier 3).
+Tier-1 contracts: Contracts created for a distributor are base contracts.
+Billing rules defined in a base contract apply to all downstream tenants, including resellers (Tier 2) and end customers (Tier 3).

 -